Skip to content ↓

 5PB (Mrs Ballinger) - pballinger@redhill.worcs.sch.uk 5AN (Miss Nelson) - anelson@redhill.worcs.sch.uk

-Year 5's Autumn Term
+Year 5's Spring Term

 English

-English writing text 1: The Tear Thief
+English writing text 1: Journey – A wordless book

 Purpose: To entertain